StrivingLee/BUAA_Leadership/README.md

 # BUAA_Leadership
-Course recourses and report for BUAA elective course leadership.
+Course recourses for BUAA elective course leadership.

+Report NOT SHOWN due to privacy.